DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/filtering.md

 ## Overview

-The DataGrid component supports filtering by one or several columns.
-There are also a number of plugins that allow an end-user to filter rows by entering text within the filter editors.
+The DataGrid component supports filtering by columns.
+It is also shipped with a number of plugins that allow end-users to filter rows by entering text within filter editors.

 ## Plugin List